Cox processes driven by transformed Gaussian processes on linear networks -- A review and new contributions: Concluding remarks

 Several facts are interesting: If $c$ is isotropic then the pcf of the DPP is isotropic, and e.g.\ $c$ could be specified by one of the isotropic covariance functions given in Table~\ref{tab:covariances-sphere} and Example~\ref{ex:0}.
 The normalizing constant which is omitted in \eqref{e:dppdens} can be expressed in terms of the eigenvalues of a spectral decomposition of $c$.
 This spectral decomposition is also needed when specifying the $n$-th order intensity functions and an efficient simulation algorithm of the DPP.
 However, it is an open problem how to determine the eigenvalues and eigenfunctions of the spectral representation, in particular if $c$ is required to be isotropic.
 Until this problem has been solved, we need to work with the unnormalized density (in the right hand side of \eqref{e:dppdens}) and to use MCMC methods for approximating the normalizing constant \citep{Geyer,MW04}.

 The recent paper \citet{BSW} on a new class of Whittle–Mat{\'e}rn GPs on compact metric graphs is interesting for several reasons including the following.
 The model class is flexible and contains differentiable GPs; the precision matrix at the vertices can be quickly calculated; and Markov properties of the GP can be used for computationally efficient inference.
 Thus the Whittle–Mat{\'e}rn GPs may serve as an interesting alternative to the GPs considered in the present paper.
-However, we believe the Whittle–Mat{\'e}rn GPs are less useful when constructing Cox processes driven by transformed GPs because the Whittle–Mat{\'e}rn covariance function is not isotropic (which is a drawback for several reasons, cf.\ items (I)--(V) in Section~\ref{s:intro}).
-Specifically, the variance function of a Whittle–Mat{\'e}rn GP is not constant and \citet{BSW} used the geodesic (rather than the resistance) metric.
+Although the Whittle–Mat{\'e}rn covariance function is not isotropic, and hence in connection to items (I)--(VI) in Section~\ref{s:intro} may appear to be less useful, this could very well be an advantage as pointed out after item (VI).